Carmela looks to a luxurious house on the

 AJ is right, it is too late and Carmela knows it.
 The camera captures her wistful recognition that it is indeed too late to bring some semblance of discipline into this home.
 And too late to have any real shot at getting Whitecaps.
 (And too late to ever gain the happiness that she dreamt of having with Furio.)

 But in the middle of the night, Carmela decides she must salvage some happiness for herself.
 Using her own version of gangster-speak, she tells Tony—without saying it outright—that she must have Whitecaps.
 She tells Tony that “more is lost by indecision than by wrong decision.”
 She is ostensibly referring to the beach house, but we know that she must also be regretting her indecision about Furio.
 We can now fully recognize how brilliant “Eloise” (4.12) was in setting up this season finale.
 In the previous episode, we saw how deeply diminished Carmela felt her life had become (especially because of that incredible camera dolly) after Furio bolted.
 Owning a house on the water, with expansive views out to the horizon, could certainly be a way to counteract her sense of diminishment.
 We also perceived in the preceding episode that Carmela was flustered by Meadow’s roommates.
-All-American Colin and Old-money, Royal-blood Alex may have access to the American Dream in a way that Carmela may not believe herself to have.
+All-American Colin and Old-money, Royal-blood Alex might have access to the American Dream in a way that Carmela may not believe herself to have.
 As Martha Nochimson points out in Dying to Belong, the gangster-genre is undergirded by the gangster’s desire to assimilate into the larger culture and rid himself of immigrant anxieties.
 What is true of the gangster is also true of the gangster’s wife.
 Acquiring Whitecaps may be Carmela’s attempt to put herself on equal footing with those whom she sees as privileged by birth.